Title

 In Minnesota, 45% of SNAP recipients live outside the metro, reminding us that hunger isn’t only an urban issue.

 Rural households experience food insecurity at equal or higher rates than urban areas but often face fewer food access resources.
 SNAP helps fill that gap.
+Local grocers, co-ops and farmers markets all benefit from SNAP spending, stimulating local economies.

-District NumberTotal HouseholdsSNAP Participating HouseholdsSNAP Participating Households (%)Household Poverty Rate
+Congressional District NumberTotal HouseholdsSNAP Participating HouseholdsSNAP Participating Households (%)Household Poverty Rate

 Economic impact of SNAP in Minnesota

-SNAP doesn't just help families, it fuels Minnesota's economy.
+SNAP doesn’t just help families—it fuels Minnesota’s economy.

 • Every $1 in SNAP benefits generates up to $1.50 in local economic activity, boosting grocery stores, farmers markets and food retailers across the state.